repurposingAI/CARE-llm/README.md

      `dataset/test/`

    **Note:** The folder `DRKG-embedding/` contains `entity-embedding-tsv.py`, which is responsible for generating embeddings for:
-   - Knowledge graph entities, and
+   - Knowledge graph entities.
-   - Query entities (drug/disease/protein names)
+   - Query entities (drug/disease/protein names).

    These embeddings are used for similarity-based alignment.